https://en.wikipedia.org/wiki/Polynesian_Triangle

 Polynesia is a subregion of Oceania, made up of more than 1,000 islands scattered over the central and southern Pacific Ocean.
 The indigenous people who inhabit the islands of Polynesia are called Polynesians.
 They have many things in common, including linguistic relations, cultural practices, and traditional beliefs.
 In centuries past, they had a strong shared tradition of sailing and using stars to navigate.

 Over the last 30 years, I have gathered thousands of pictures illustrating Polynesian canoes, ranging from small fishing canoes to war and voyaging canoes, as well as models of these canoes.
-It will be a labor of love to catalog all of them, but I plan to share the most interesting ones over time.
+It will be a labor of love to list all of them, but I plan to share the most interesting ones over time.

 Polynesia is a subregion of Oceania, made up of more than 1,000 islands scattered over the central and southern Pacific Ocean.
 The indigenous people who inhabit the islands of Polynesia are called Polynesians.
 They have many things in common, including linguistic relations, cultural practices, and traditional beliefs.
 In centuries past, they had a strong shared tradition of sailing and using stars to navigate.

 Over the last 30 years, I have gathered thousands of pictures illustrating Polynesian canoes, ranging from small fishing canoes to war and voyaging canoes, as well as models of these canoes.
-It will be a labor of love to catalog all of them, but I plan to share the most interesting ones over time.
+It will be a labor of love to list all of them, but I plan to share the most interesting ones over time.

 Hawaiian canoe